mpcphys0/img_tools/compare_dicom_gui/README.md

 ## Install

-Save a copy of compare_dicom.py in your local system.
-Pydicom and Pandas packages are required to be installed.
+Save a copy of compare_dicom.py in your preferred local folder for python scripts (i.e. C:\python_scripts).
+Required packages are shown in next section.

 Optionally, save image_processing_environment.yml for creating an Anaconda python environment.
 For a guide on using Anaconda for environment management see [Getting Started with Anaconda and Python](#getting-started-with-anaconda-and-python)